 At Evara Health Institute, the Learning Resources and Information Services play a pivotal role in enriching the educational experience of students across various medical education programs.
 The Institute ensures that a comprehensive array of learning resources is available to support student learning and foster academic excellence.
 All instructors and student service personnel receive training in the utilization of library resources to equip them to assist students in effectively selecting, checking out, utilizing learning materials, ensuring students can make the most of the available resources.
-Students may access library support by emailing EvaraAskTheLibrarian@hcnetwork.org or calling (727) 824-8181.
+Students may access library support by emailing EvaraAskTheLibrarian@hcnetwork.org or calling 727-824-8181.
+Library Office Hours are offered Wednesdays and Thursdays 10:00 am to 2:00 pm and by appointment.